Mohamed-HAMMANE/Sniper/README.md

 # NFT Sniper - Magic Eden Listing Monitor

-A lightweight, personal NFT listing monitor for Solana's Magic Eden marketplace.
-Monitor multiple collections with per-collection price filtering and get real-time alerts.
+A lightweight, real-time NFT listing monitor for Solana's Magic Eden marketplace.
+Designed for speed and efficiency, it monitors a specific collection for listings below a target price and provides instant audio and visual alerts.

 ## Features

+- **🎯 Single-Target Focus**: Dedicated monitoring for one collection at a time for maximum performance.
-- ✅ Real-time monitoring of Magic Eden listings
+- **⚡ Real-time Updates**: Uses Magic Eden's activity API to detect listings seconds after they appear.
-- ✅ Per-collection price range filters
-- ✅ Web-based dashboard with live updates
-- ✅ Sound + visual alerts for matching listings
-- ✅ Rate-limited API polling (respects Magic Eden limits)
+- **🔔 Instant Alerts**: Visual highlighting and audio notifications for listings matching your criteria.
+- **🖥️ Modern UI**:
+  - **Compact Header**: Status and stats at a glance.
+  - **Controls Bar**: Quick access to change target collection and max price.
+  - **Horizontal Card Layout**: Information-dense card layout showing the most recent listings.
+- **🛡️ Rate Limit Smart**: Respects Magic Eden's API limits with intelligent polling intervals (1s base interval).
-- ✅ No database required - runs entirely in-memory
+- **💾 No Database**: Runs entirely in-memory for zero-setup deployment.
-- ✅ Lightweight and easy to maintain

 ## Quick Start